Chiefs shut down Henry, Titans game plan in AFC title game

 “They were playing a little double-coverage, they were doubling everybody we covered, and it just opened up,” Mahomes said.
 “I just found a way to get into the end zone.”

 Yes, the Titans managed to force a punt out of halftime, but they failed to move the ball and had to punt it right back.
-All the momentum swung to the Chiefs, who scored on their next two possessions to take a 35-17 lead in the fourth quarter.
+All the momentum swung to the Chiefs, who scored on their next two possessions to take a 35-17 lead in the fourth quarter, and that made Henry a non-factor as the Titans tried to mount a desperate comeback.

-That kicked off two weeks of Super Bowl excitement in Kansas City.
+“He’s a heck of a player.
+He’s strong,” Chiefs coach Andy Reid said.
+“I’m proud of our guys.
+They were on a mission to take care of that.
+For them to be able to do that, my hat goes off to them — he’s a heck of a player, tough strong, fast, you can’t let him get a crack there because he’s either going to run you over or run past you.”

+Now, the Chiefs are preparing for a two-week Super Bowl party 50 years in the making.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL